nuthanc/django_my_blog/README.md

         * .editable class is attached as a widget in the form PostForm
     * post_confirm_delete
         * object is given by Delete_View
+    * comment_form.html
+        * To have same capabilities as Medium editor, add the script